-The Consolidated Statements of Cash Flows for the years ended December 31, 2021 and 2020, respectively, include certain reclassifications to previously reported amounts to conform to the current period's presentation.
-Such reclassifications had no impact on the totals of operating, investing and financing cash flow activities for those years.
+The Consolidated Statements of Cash Flows and the reconciliation between the federal statutory income tax rate and the effective tax rate in Note 11, "Income Taxes" for the years ended December 31, 2022 and 2021, respectively, include certain reclassifications to previously reported amounts to conform to the current period's presentation.
+Such reclassifications had no impact on the totals of operating, investing and financing cash flow activities or the effective tax rates for those years.